-- 1) Study basic principles of machine design. - 2) Understand the principles involved in evaluating the dimensions of a component to satisfy functional and strength requirements. - 3) Learn use of catalogues and design data book.
+- 1) To study basic principles of machine design. - 2) To understand the principles involved in evaluating the dimensions of a component to satisfy functional and strength requirements. - 3) To learn use of catalogues and design data book.

-Upon successful completion of this course, the student will be able to:
+After completion of the course, the student will be able to